The Blue Wing Olive Senyo Dub Spider

 The thing is that when I’m fishing a black spider in every day sunny type weather, it works great; but that weather isn’t always so.

-I find that small flies on dismal cloudy days (especially when blue wings olives are present since they love that weather); they do well when you add a little bit of sparkle to them.
+I find that small flies on dismal cloudy days (especially when blue wings olives are present since they love that weather) do well when you add a little bit of sparkle to them.

 And thats where that material comes into play.
 Its fine enough for small flies, finer than the usual ice dub we use and gives just enough to get the attention of a hungry trout.